 Predictions on climate change have implications to both water quality and quantity.
 In terms of water quality, the increase in air temperature and greater occurrence of extreme precipitation events is predicted to degrade water quality, including lower dissolved oxygen rates and higher stream temperatures.
 In terms of water quantity, climate change is expected to shift the timing of seasonal events, including an earlier and lower spring freshet, and change levels in Lake Erie due to increased lake surface temperatures.
-Further information on the potential effects of climate change is presented in the Grand River Assessment Report available online at www.sourcewater.ca.
+Further information on the potential effects of climate change is presented in the Grand River Source Protection Area Assessment Report.